Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - chain duties to quests & achievements requiring them
 - much of new content needs manual verification of chains
 - Fill in fishing/spearfishing scaffold
-- Chain "expansion end mounts" to their 6 pre-mounts

 **Change**

 **Fix**
-- Gladiator hunt log 41 missing coordinate
 - diadem achievements marked as complete with own completion???
-- some seasonal quests may not be X by default (checked with own completion)
-- Build pathing issue to resources "../resources/resources/common/./index.json"
-- Build does not produce an .exe and misses including resources
-- Save automatically puts "N" for every item, making defaultCompletion not work
-- Leve Issue/Start zones
 - Mac Support
 - bug with quick-mark (use emotes, X > N, N > Y, undo. chaining marks 3 as still completed)
 - Remove old PLD trial weapon recipes